twinfoundation/data/packages/data-core/docs/reference/classes/DataTypeHelper.md

 • **propertyName**: `string`

-The property name to validate.
+The name of the property being validated to use in error messages.

 • **dataType**: `undefined` \| `string`